EmmaMel/Tarawera/README.md

 ## Requirements

-These requirements are for the host machine running the Tarawera framework:
+These requirements are for the host machine installing the TARAWERA framework:

 * Linux Ubuntu Server 22.04 LTS